Your Baby’s Very 1st Dental Visit: What You Need To Know

 What Happens At Visit No. 1?

 At your baby’s first dental appointment, a dental hygienist or dentist will remove plaque from their teeth with a soft toothbrush or rubber cup using paste appropriate for your child.
-Hard deposits (tartar) can be removed with a dental scaler for pediatric patients, and professional-strength fluoride will be safely applied to strengthen the enamel.
+Hard deposits (tartar) are removed with a dental instrument for pediatric patients, and professional-strength fluoride will be safely applied to strengthen the enamel.
 The dentist will then examine the teeth and gums for any areas of concern, making a plan for treatment, if necessary.
-During this appointment, a wide range of relevant topics may be discussed, including home care, bottles at bedtime, and pacifier use which are some of the most common.
+During this appointment, a wide range of relevant topics may be discussed, most commonly including taking care of your child’s teeth at home, bottles and sippy cups at bedtime, and pacifier use.
 Parents’ questions are welcomed and encouraged, too!

 Pediatric dental offices are very experienced with first time baby visits, and they welcome the opportunity to support your child’s dental health on their path to adulthood.
 Using Google or the advice of friends and family can help you locate a dental home that is perfect for your baby and you!